CRHS-CMP621A/web-app-german-and-thomas/README.md

 ### Problem Or Situation to Improve

-> Provide some background context / research / description of the problem that exists that you are trying to solve.
+> Description of the problem that exists in an app that already exists.

-> Audience: Who would use your product and where?
+Our app is based on the website called “Astronomy Picture Of the Day,” and we are trying to improve the accessibility.

-> If you are re-building an app that already exists, then explain what the issue is with the current app that you want to improve.
+Accessibility is important and many products take this into consideration when designing a web app.
+In some cases, the old apps do not receive accessibility updates.
+Unclear layout can bring confusion and discomfort to the user using your app.
+Bad text contrast can increase the time for the user to classify information and make navigation difficult.
+Additionally, a tiny font size can make it difficult for the user to read and perceive information in the app.

-> >
+The audience for this web app is anyone in the public.
+It can be someone who wants to admire space, or someone who is collecting astronomical photographs for a research.

 #### Short Product Description